Living in Richmond 2026: Complete Guide to Life, Cost & Real Estate

 Steveston

-Steveston offers a charming, village-like vibe with a strong sense of community.
-Home prices range from $1.2 million to $2 million, making it ideal for families and retirees seeking a serene environment with access to the waterfront and local markets.
+Steveston exudes a quaint, seaside charm with its historic fishing village atmosphere.
+Home prices range from $1.2 million to $2 million, catering to families and retirees who enjoy a peaceful lifestyle with easy access to the waterfront and local markets.

 Brighouse